MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-setting-up-fileshare-to-o365.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "Setting up your migration from file shares using Mover"
+description: "Setting up your migration from file shares to Office 365"
 ---
-# Setting up your migration from file shares using Mover
+# Setting up your migration from file shares to Office 365

 ## Agent FAQ